franciscojavierarceo/franciscojavierarceo.github.io/content/posts/paradoxes-and-cognitive-biases/paradoxes-and-cognitive-biases.md

 current costs outweigh the benefits."

-Emotion often clutters our ability to understand the *actual* expected reward/value of a given thing we are putting effort into but sometimes it is in our best interest to cut our losses rather than see it through.
+Emotion often clutters our ability to understand the *actual* expected value/reward of a given thing we are putting effort into but sometimes it is in our best interest to cut our losses rather than see it through.

 It rarely feels good but can often be the optimal decision.

 ## 06. Loss Aversion

-Loss aversion is simply the irrational and typically disproportional weight a person places on minimizing losses to acquire econcomic gains.
+Loss aversion is simply the disproportional weight a person often places on minimizing losses to acquire economic gains.

-For example, someone would prefer to take \$10 with 100% certainty rather than
+For example, someone may prefer to take \$10 with 100% certainty rather than
-\$20 with 90% certainty because the displeasure from that 10\% possibility outweighs the pleasure they'd receive from the additional \$10 (or expected \$8 = (0.9 * 20) - 10).
+\$20 with 90% certainty because the displeasure from that 10\% possibility outweighs the pleasure they'd receive from the additional \$10 (or expected
+\$8 = (0.9 * 20) - 10).

-This is not rational and puts non-disciplined investors at a mathematical disadvantage.
+This is extremely irrational and puts non-disciplined investors at a mathematical disadvantage.

 ## 07. The Gambler's Fallacy